 I get it.
 I feel the tension, too.

 This past Saturday, I sat in a fellowship hall with twenty lovely people.
-The group was comprised of church members from First Baptist Church Covington, their pastor, Dr. Eric Black, a group of Baylor University’s Garland School of Social Work students, and Dr. Gaynor Yancey, Professor of Social/p>/p>... [continue]
+The group was comprised of church members from First Baptist Church Covington, their pastor, Dr. Eric Black, a group of Baylor University’s Garland School of Social Work students, and Dr. Gaynor Yancey, Professor of Social Work and Director of the Center for Family and Community... [continue]

 Texas Baptists encouraged to live compelled at Annual Meeting in Waco

 by Kirsten McKimmey on October 12, 2017 in news